 However, don’t get carried away in concealing all your online activity.
 You may be surprised to find that having no social media presence can be damaging too.

 As published in a recent CareerBuilder study, more than half of employers claimed they are less likely to interview candidates they cannot find online.

 Using social media in day-to-day life is increasingly the norm.
 It’s no surprise that employers, therefore, want to see candidates online.
 Not only does it show engagement with new technologies, but it demonstrates your digital competence too.

 5. Create a LinkedIn account

-If there is any social media network that can drastically help you climb the career ladder and showcase your best professional self, it's LinkedIn!
-Now, this is an example of the type of visibility you want!
+If there is any social media network that can drastically help you climb the career ladder and showcase your best professional self, it is LinkedIn!

-You can also connect with relevant companies, industries and experts of interest to you.
-Doing this can help you find useful contacts which may prove valuable when trying to break into your desired industry.
+Further, you can connect with relevant companies, industries and experts of interest to you.
+Doing so may help you find useful contacts which may prove valuable when trying to break into your desired industry.

 6. Engage in industry-related news

-Not too difficult right?
-Hopefully, now that you know how to manage your digital footprint to avoid being shunned from the interview room, you'll be unstoppable in pursuit of your dream role.
+Hopefully, now that you know how to manage your digital footprint to avoid being shunned from the interview room and are clued up on how to use social media to showcase your best self, you will be unstoppable in pursuit of your dream role.